lolandese/lolandese.github.com/index.md

 - .. and make them return (**engage**)
 - couple your website with **social media**
 - build **content to embed** on FB pages

-### continue to maintain your project
-I can remain available on a part-time remote basis.

 ### help your Human Resources department
 - **find and attract Drupal talent** proactively